Climate and Society in Greenland

 Climate, Environment, and the Anthropocene

 In recent years, I have participated in multidisciplinary research projects with colleagues from the natural and physical sciences, in climate change assessments undertaken by the IPCC and Arctic Council, and have collaborated with Indigenous peoples’ organisations and human rights groups on a range on initiatives.
-My work has been anchored in small Arctic communities being affected directly by climate change, but it has also involved me in research with climatologists on climate scenarios, sea ice data records and marine sediment cores, and has taken me to meetings at the United Nations.
+My work has been anchored in small Arctic communities being affected directly by climate change, but it has also involved me in research with climatologists on climate scenarios, sea ice data records and marine sediment cores.
 My research involves dialogue within and across the social sciences and the natural sciences.
 It advances understanding of how the study of anthropogenic climate change allows for an interdisciplinary focus on the mutuality of nature and society, and the richness and complexity of the human world.

 I have worked extensively with my colleague Susan Crate on three edited volumes of our Anthropology and Climate Change.
 These books examine how anthropologists engage with climate change issues, especially with their collaborators, in academic research and practicing contexts.
 Illustrating anthropology’s burgeoning contribution to climate change research, policy, and action, they highlight the exciting work anthropologists do as scholars, educators, and practitioners, from academic institutions to government bodies, international science agencies and foundations, working in interdisciplinary research teams and with community research partners.